Blur141/linux-security-auditor/README.md

-Advanced Security Hardening and Auditing Tool (Linux) 📌 Overview
+# Advanced Security Hardening and Auditing Tool (Linux)

+## 📌 Overview
-This is a beginner-friendly Linux Security Hardening and Auditing Tool created by Blur141.
+This is a beginner-friendly **Linux Security Hardening and Auditing Tool** created by Blur141.
 It helps you quickly check your Linux system for security basics such as:

-Pending system updates
+- Pending system updates

-Firewall status
+- Firewall status

-Sudo usage logs
+- Sudo usage logs

 The goal is to provide a simple, easy-to-understand tool for beginners to learn Linux security practices.

-⚡ Features
+## ⚡ Features

-Automatically detects your package manager (APT for Debian/Ubuntu or Pacman for Arch Linux).
+- Detects your package manager (APT or Pacman)

-Checks for system updates and upgrades.
+- Checks system updates

-Verifies the firewall status of your system.
+- Verifies firewall status

-Audits sudo usage logs.
+- Audits sudo usage logs

-🚀 Usage
+## 🚀 Usage

-Clone the repository:
+1. Clone the repo:
    git clone git@github.com:Blur141/linux-security-auditor.git
    cd linux-security-auditor

-Make the script executable (first time only):

-chmod +x hardening.sh
+2. Make the script executable (first time): chmod +x hardening.sh

-Run the tool:
+3. Run the tool:
    ./hardening.sh

-🧑‍💻 For Beginners
+## 🧑‍💻 For Beginners

-What is this?
-A script that performs basic security checks on Linux.
+- What is this?
+A script that performs basic security checks on Linux

-Why use it?
-To learn Linux security auditing and get hands-on practice.
+- Why use it?
+Learn Linux security auditing

-Can I expand it?
-Absolutely!
-You can add more checks like rootkit detection, open ports, user audits, etc.
+- Can I expand it?
+Yes, add rootkit checks, user audits, etc.

-📂 Project Status
+## 📂 Project Status
 ✅ Basic features implemented
-🔜 More security checks will be added in future updates
+🔜 More checks coming soon

-👤 Author
+## 👤 Author

-Created by Blur141
-This is a portfolio project for learning Linux security, scripting, and GitHub workflow.
+Blur141 – portfolio project

-📌 Notes
+## 📌 Notes

-Tested on Debian/Ubuntu and Arch Linux.
+- Tested on Debian/Ubuntu and Arch Linux

-Ensure you run the script with proper permissions (sudo) to perform updates and audit logs.
+- Run with proper permissions (`sudo`)